Amenorrhea Clinical Trials

 View:

-• Women of reproductive age: use of an effective non-hormonal contraceptive method or a progestin releasing intrauterine device (no systemic skeletal effects) for study duration if sexually active
+• Women of reproductive age: use of an effective non-hormonal contraceptive method or a progestin releasing intrauterine device (no systemic skeletal effects) for study duration if sexually active.
+Note: Women who receive a progestin implant for contraception after study enrollment will be allowed to continue and will not be excluded from study.

-• Biochemical criteria: negative βHCG (pregnancy test), normal TSH, prolactin, potassium, ALT ≤3 times upper limit of normal, LDL ≤190 mg/dl
+• Biochemical criteria: negative βHCG (pregnancy test), TSH within 2x the upper limit of normal, prolactin \<10 ng/mL above upper limit of normal, potassium between 3.0-5.0, ALT ≤3 times upper limit of normal, LDL ≤190 mg/dl.

 • Menstrual criteria: \< 3 menses in the preceding 6 months.